PRICE INCLUDES POSTAGE & PACKING

 The good caffeine selectivity of the carbon dioxide guarantees high retention of other coffee components which contribute to taste and aroma.

-Our current offering is the wonderful Yagachi Peaberry from Kumbrikhan Estate in Karnataka, India.
-In the cup it has an incredibly creamy mouthfeel with notes of cacao and hazelnut.
+Our current offering is this wonderful Selection 9 varietal from the Melkodige Estate in Karnataka, India.
+In the cup it has great body with notes of hazelnut, muscovado sugar and apple.